ittekiou/EgQE/docs/articles/HEG-2_Relational-Pragmatics.md

 We propose Relational Pragmatics (RP), a framework that reinterprets the classical triad Syntax / Semantics / Pragmatics not as layered language functions but as:
 (i) ontic structure, (ii) generative fluctuation, and (iii) the site of action within a relational cosmos.

-RP formalizes action as relation updates (ΔR), subjects as phase points, and meaning as ZURE-driven resonance.
+RP formalizes action as relation updates ($ΔR$), subjects as phase points, and meaning as ZURE-driven resonance.
 This post-anthropocentric framework bridges to **Sign Act Theory (SATy)**, where signs themselves act.
 Minimal operators are introduced, and cases spanning human/AI/code/noise demonstrate RP’s generativity.

 **Keywords:** Relational Pragmatics; ZURE; Sign Act Theory; Post-anthropocentrism; Relation update; Phase point; Generativity